 GHK-Cu: Copper Peptide and Skin Research

-GHK-Cu is a copper-binding peptide studied for its role in wound healing, collagen synthesis, and antioxidant activity in skin and tissue models.
+GHK-Cu is a copper-binding peptide studied in skin biology, collagen pathways, and antioxidant mechanisms in research settings.

 Overview

-GHK-Cu (glycyl-L-histidyl-L-lysine-copper) is a naturally occurring copper complex that has been investigated for wound healing and skin repair applications.
+GHK-Cu (glycyl-L-histidyl-L-lysine-copper) is a naturally occurring copper complex that has been investigated in skin biology and collagen pathway research.

 Mechanism

-GHK-Cu may support collagen and elastin synthesis and exhibit antioxidant properties.
-Copper is a cofactor for several enzymes involved in tissue repair.
+GHK-Cu is studied for its interactions with collagen and elastin pathways and its antioxidant properties.
+Copper is a cofactor for several enzymes studied in tissue research models.

 Research Summary

-In vitro and animal studies have explored GHK-Cu in wound healing and skin models.
+In vitro and animal studies have explored GHK-Cu in skin biology and collagen research models.
 Results support further research in controlled settings.

 Safety

 For research use only.
-Handle according to lab safety protocols.
+Not for human or animal consumption.
+Handle according to institutional guidelines and applicable regulations.
 Verify purity via COA.

 References